A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cohomology theory

-As is often done in Khovanov homology, it is useful to picture the set of states as a hypercube where each state is the vertex of the cube (with edges described momentarily).
-For example, the diagram in Figure~\ref{fig:Theta_3_cube_of_states} is the hypercube of states of $\theta_3$.
-Observe in Figure~\ref{fig:Theta_3_cube_of_states} that each state $\Gamma_\alpha$ is a collection of circles that intersect each other transversely in double points.
-(Note that the shadings are only there to help keep track of the smoothings.)\\
+It is useful to picture the set of states as a hypercube where each state is the vertex of a hypercube (with edges described momentarily).
+For example, Figure~\ref{fig:Theta_3_cube_of_states} is the hypercube of states of $(\theta_3,M_\theta)$.
+Observe in Figure~\ref{fig:Theta_3_cube_of_states} that each state $\Gamma_\alpha$ is a collection of (possibly immersed) circles that intersect transversely in double points.